Carbon sequestration: Underground storage in suitable geologic formations

+In 2025, research indicated that, of nearly 12,000 GtCO2 of theoretical carbon storage capacity, just 1,460GtCO2 is risk-free, significantly less than most estimates suggested.

 Mineral sequestration

 Mineral sequestration aims to trap carbon in the form of solid carbonate salts.
 This process occurs slowly in nature and is responsible for the deposition and accumulation of limestone over geologic time.
 Carbonic acid in groundwater slowly reacts with complex silicates to dissolve calcium, magnesium, alkalis and silica and leave a residue of clay minerals.
 The dissolved calcium and magnesium react with bicarbonate to precipitate calcium and magnesium carbonates, a process that organisms use to make shells.
 When the organisms die, their shells are deposited as sediment and eventually turn into limestone.
 Limestones have accumulated over billions of years of geologic time and contain much of Earth's carbon.
 Ongoing research aims to speed up similar reactions involving alkali carbonates.